 If you do not enable this option, you will see a list of all firmware support including firmware options that are not bundled with Avalanche MC.
-For more information, refer to Bundled Firmware on page 234.

-10 Select the firmware versions this dServer supports.
+10 Select the firmware versions this dServer supports and then click Next.

 To select firmware, open the appropriate folder within the dialog box.
 A list of available firmware versions appears.
 Select a firmware version by enabling the checkbox next to the firmware name.
 You can select any number of firmware versions from each folder.